liamsmith3194/ace-of-steaks/README.md

 -   All main buttons in their native form are gold and black text.
 -   When hovered over the buttons, they reverse in style, black background and gold text.

--   The navigation menu items are black, when hovered over the links change colour to gold and the font weight is raised to the thickest possible to ensure the user is certain where the cursor is positioned.
+-   The navigation menu items are black, when hovered over, the links change colour to gold and the font weight is raised to the thickest possible to ensure the user is certain where the cursor is positioned.
 -   The active class is styled using the hover classes attributes but underlined with a silver bar similar to the logo design.
-This make it even more clear for the user to know which page they are on.
+This makes it even more apparent for the user to know which page they are on.

 -   The only other colours to mention are taken from the Bootstrap button classes (dark & danger).
 -   The grey is used for the 'Update' button.